About us

 Anja Decker

 Anja Decker is a Cultural Anthropologist trained at Humboldt-University Berlin and Ludwig-Maximilians-Universitat Munich.
-She has been visiting fellow at Charles University (2019) and University of West Bohemia (2020).
-Her research interest lies in the field of social and spatial inequalities, which she approaches with a focus on diverse economies, mobilities and local governance.
-In her PhD thesis, she currently finishes, she explores precarity and agency of rural dwellers in the Czech Republic through an ethnography of non-industrial agrifood work.
-Most recently, she has started to work on the local effects of global flows of capital, ideas and labour in rural as well as in urban peripheries and on new rurban assemblages emerging within alternative food networks and sustainability transformation processes.
+She has been a visiting fellow at Charles University (2019) and University of West Bohemia (2020).
+Her research interest lies in the conjunction of social and spatial inequalities, which she approaches with a focus on diverse economies and everyday agency.
+In her PhD thesis, she is currently writing up, she explores the lived experience of precarity and agency in rural peripheries through the ethnography of alternative food economies in a case region of the Czech Republic.
+As part of CESCAME she investigates the informal practices of care for urban greenery in Czechia and Eastern Germany with a particular interest in the interrelations of everyday and transformative agency, the social organization of informality and the translocal embeddedness of these practices.

 Personal profile on the website of the Institute of Sociology